 Same way if you want to complete it in a shorter time (Crashing) then you need to increase the cost that is called acceleration cost.
 In this way, you need to give overtime to get the labor in long shifts.

 If you could fix the cost & time and keep scope (No Gold Plating or Creep) then you will get a good quality deliverable.

-BUT, if you try to play with any of side of the triangle then you may get a deliverable that is not up to the requirement in & may face rejection from an end user.
+BUT, if you try to play with any of the sides of the triangle then you may get a deliverable that is not up to the requirement in & may face rejection from an end-user.

 A better understanding of quality is if you get labor on cheaper rates to reduce the cost then you ultimately will get a poor-quality deliverable.

 As a Project manager, it is your duty to keep a balance of all the components of triple constraints to avoid any hiccup to the final completion of the project.

 The priority of any Constraints (Cost, time, Scope) is prioritized by the Client or its representative.
 One must not play with any of the sides until unless it’s from Client or higher authorities’ consent.
 This also helps to avoid Scope Creep or any Gold Plating as if you go for then you may lose focus on any significant attribute.